Texas Civil Rights Project: Beyond Borders

+Voting Rights

+TCRP's Voting Rights program focuses on redistricting, voter suppression, and voter registration in Texas.

+In April 2022, TCRP sent a complaint to Galveston County about redistricting after the Commissioners Court proposed a new map that eliminates Precinct 3, "the only precinct where Black and Latino residents of Galveston County could elect the candidate of their choice."

 Major litigation

 Disability rights

-TCRP's efforts to promote ballot accessibility for blind voters have set the national model for ballot accessibility and their annual regional Americans with Disabilities Act of 1990 (ADA) compliance campaigns throughout Texas to commemorate every anniversary of the ADA (see Disability Campaign below) have prompted a myriad of businesses and public facilities to become more accessible to elderly and disabled persons.
+TCRP's efforts to promote ballot accessibility for blind voters have set the national model for ballot accessibility and their annual regional Americans with Disabilities Act of 1990 (ADA) compliance campaigns throughout Texas to commemorate every anniversary of the ADA have prompted a myriad of businesses and public facilities to become more accessible to elderly and disabled persons.
 In 2010 for example, TCRP sued Austin Duck Tours, Congressman Lamar Smith's Austin office, Pure Nightclub in downtown Austin, and the University of Texas at Austin School of Architecture, among other Austin-area establishments, for ADA compliance.

 TCRP also helped a woman in a wheelchair sue a Texas movie theater, resulting in national requirements for wheelchair accessibility in theaters.

 To commemorate the anniversary of the ADA, TCRP holds a disability rights campaign every summer.
 TCRP teams up with people from the disability community to enforce the compliance of Texas businesses and institutions with the ADA.
 In past years, TCRP has sued city buildings, schools, retail stores, restaurants, and hotels, among other businesses, to enforce ADA compliance.